renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-21-my-first-data-science-interview.md

 comments: true
 ---

 This is my first post ever, and I'll start it talking about my first Data Science job interview.
-It happened a couple months ago, and it didn't went so well, unfortunately.
+It happened a couple months ago, and it didn't go so well, unfortunately.
 In this post I approach some questions that happened during the interview, using ficticious samples created randomly by myself in order to ease the understanding, even though the questions are in majority simple.
 So let's begin!

 ## But first things first...

-Firstly, let me preset you the dimensional model, which consists of 4 tables.
-It's can be noticed that, in order to ease the model in the interview, data dimension was excluded (and added in "transaction" table as FK).
+Let me present you the dimensional model, which consists of 4 tables.
+It can be noticed that, in order to ease the model in the interview, data dimension was excluded (and added in "transaction" table as FK).
 The tables with columns are:

 | Transaction | Customer | Product | Store |